These are the Yule Log videos to put on your Chromecast this Christmas!

 Warner Brothers Classic Christmas Yule Log

-Dont' want to hassle with building a playlist for your log?
+Don't want to hassle with building a playlist for your log?
 You just want some holiday songs and a crackling fireplace?
 Okay.
 We can do that, too.
-Warner Brother's two-hour loop is as modern as it is classic, with songs from Michael Buble, Josh Groban, Idina Menzel.
+Warner Brother's two-hour loop is as modern as it is classic, with songs from Michael Buble, Josh Groban, and Idina Menzel.

 PBS Newshour 4K Yule Log